storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 ### Part 2 - Rclone Configuration

-Now that Raspbian is installed and configured, it's time to set up Rclone, the software that will actually transfer the files from the Raspberry Pi to Storj DCS.
+Now that Raspbian is installed and configured, it's time to set up Rclone, the software that will actually transfer the files from the Raspberry Pi to Storj.
 (If you're not familiar with [Rclone](https://github.com/rclone), it's Rsync for cloud storage.)
 Boot up that Pi and let' s keep it moving.

 The Rclone Setup Guide for teslausb is available at: <https://github.com/marcone/teslausb/blob/v2.5/doc/SetupRClone.md>